realworldocaml/book/en/concurrent-programming-with-async.md

 val uppercase_file : string -> unit Deferred.t = <fun>
 ```

-In the above we've dropped the parenthesis around the function on the
+In the above we've dropped the parentheses around the function on the
 right-hand side of the bind, and we didn't add a level of indentation
 for the contents of that function.
 This is standard practice for
 using the bind operator.